 2.1 Study Area

-The study was conducted at the Federal University of Technology, Akure, Ondo State, Nigeria, in the Teaching and Research Farm of the Department of Fisheries and Aquaculture Technology (Aina et al., 2021).
+The study was conducted at the Federal University of Technology, Akure, Ondo State, Nigeria, in the Teaching and Research Farm of the Department of Fisheries and Aquaculture Technology.

 2.2 Samples Collection

 Black Soldier fly larvae were obtained from His Grace Fisheries (Sumbuleet al., 2021).
 The larvae were cleaned, rinsed thoroughly, and oven-dried at 80°C as recommended by Banjo et al. (2006).
 Sweet oranges (Citrus sinensis), tangelo (Citrus × tangelo), and tangerine (Citrus reticulata) fruits were obtained from a fruit seller at the School of Agriculture and Agricultural Technology, Federal University of Technology, Akure.
 The orange, tangerine, and tangelo peels were spread out and allowed to air dry after the citrus pulps were gently scraped out (Kupagme, 2019).
 The dried peels were ground into powder using a Binatone electric blender (Model BLG 402) and stored in an airtight container (Owoseni-Fagbenroet al., 2024).
 The ground orange, tangerine, and tangelo peel powders were brought to the Federal University of Technology, Akure's Chemistry Laboratory for mineral analysis.
 Citrus peel mineral contents were measured according to AOAC (2000) methods.